-We have neither engaged in any operations nor generated any operating revenues to date.
-Our only activities from inception through December 31, 2020 were organizational activities and those necessary to prepare for the Initial Public Offering, described below.
-We do not expect to generate any operating revenues until after the completion of our initial Business Combination.
-We expect to generate non-operating income in the form of interest income on marketable securities held after the Initial Public Offering.
-We expect that we will incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with searching for, and completing, a Business Combination.
+We have neither engaged in any operations nor generated any revenues to date.
+Our only activities from February 21, 2020 (inception) through December 31, 2021 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, and identifying a target company for a Business Combination.
+We do not expect to generate any operating revenues until after the completion of our Business Combination.
+We generate non-operating income in the form of interest income on marketable securities held in the Trust Account.
+We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.